 When it came time to apply to college, Sridhar feared he’d have to choose between tech or pursuing his entrepreneurial bent in a business program.
-But his timing was right: Sridhar will study both fields as one of 40 students welcomed this week into the new Management, Engineering, & Technology (M.E.T.) program at UC Berkeley.
+But his timing was right: Sridhar will study both fields as one of 40 students welcomed this week into the new Management, Entrepreneurship, & Technology (M.E.T.) program at UC Berkeley.

 “M.E.T. will lay the groundwork for the next generation of entrepreneurs, CEOs, and Silicon Valley leaders,” said Marjorie DeGraca, executive director of the M.E.T. program.
 “These students will study together in a tight-knit cohort, learning from each other and from close mentoring relationships from top faculty in both schools.”

 The program, a collaboration between the Haas School of Business and the UC Berkeley College of Engineering, grants graduates two degrees—in business and in engineering—in four years, with the goal of providing deep leadership and technology skills.